bakins/etcd-helper/README.md

 Using
 [discovery](https://github.com/coreos/etcd/blob/master/Documentation/clustering.md#etcd-discovery)
 is generally the perferred way to initialize a cluster.
-However, I have had issues with it and it requires knowing a URL ahead of time and bootstrapping the cluster in a set amount of time.

-`etcd-helper` is meant for a more "hands-off" approach to an etcd cluster.
+This helper was written to dig into etcd a bit and to offer an alternative for a few specific experimental.

 ## Usage